Older—Beautiful inside and out—Invisible

 Every time this happens, it shocks me.
 I’m not that old!
 A little wrinkled, yes, but not even close to elderly.

 True, I can’t know exactly what was going on in any of these instances.
 Maybe the couple with the baby was merely exhausted and moving through life like zombies.
 Maybe the man behind me at the food truck had somehow gotten there first.
 The couple in the park—that one’s hard to explain away.
 I was right in front of them.
-But perhaps they didn’t hear me.
+But, ok, they were probably engrossed in wedding plans.

-I guess I have no right to be surprised, because at a younger age I behaved exactly the same way.
+Also—Hate to say it, but a younger age I behaved exactly the same way.
 Working for newspapers in my twenties, I counted myself among the young reporters who were (we flattered ourselves) the only ones doing cutting-edge journalism.
 We paid scant attention to articles by our colleagues older than 40—who, I realize now, had a great deal they could have taught us.
-The same was true in my 30s and even 40s when I was a freelance writer.
-Like many of my contemporaries, I wished the old fogeys would get out of the way and give us youngsters room to forge new ground.
+For way too many years, I wished the old fogeys would get out of the way and give us youngsters room to forge new ground.

-On a subway one day, Jeff nudges me and nods toward two gray-haired women who stand hanging onto a pole, deep in conversation.
+Jeff thinks I’m wrong, On a subway one day, he nudges me and nods toward two gray-haired women who stand hanging onto a pole, deep in conversation.
 There’s something about them—their stances, their passion as they talk—that exudes strength.
 “Are they invisible?” he asks.
-He’s been skeptical of my complaints and insistent that lots of women older than me are anything but unseen.
 I have to admit: He’s got a point with these two.
-I can’t hear their conversation, but I’d bet it’s about something important, maybe a social issue they passionately want to address.
-I wonder how I can get some of what they’ve got.
-Whatever it is, I want it.
+Simply from their postures, I can tell they’re not going quietly into the good night.
+Whatever they’ve got, I want it.

 Or maybe I already have it.
 While aging has made me a little less sure of myself in some ways, I trust my instincts more, and I’m much more grounded in my beliefs.
 I’m more aware of what’s going on around me.
 I wouldn’t make the same dumb mistakes I might have made at the height of my sex appeal—say, walking into a dark alley with a man I didn’t know well because I was too polite to object.

 I can take solace in the fact that older women have a more vibrant role in society than ever before.
 Look at the number of women in Congress who are over 70.
 Many writers, artists, and actresses continue to work into their 70s and 80s, even their 90s.
 I don’t have to quietly fade away unless I choose to.
-And something tells me I won’t.
+I suspect I won’t.

 I wish I could meet the woman who penned that six-word story.
 There’s a lot more to it than the word “invisible,” and I find myself nodding my head each time I reread it.
 Yes, I’m beautiful now inside and out, in a way I’ve never been before.
 I’m calmer and more forgiving of those around me, and of myself.
-I’m better at not getting dragged into the drama of others’ lives.
-I often say I wouldn’t trade this body for my twenty-year-old self unless I could retain all the lessons life has taught me.
+I wouldn’t trade this body for my twenty-year-old self unless I could retain all the lessons life has taught me.
 Beauty without wisdom holds no appeal.

-Back here I can quietly take stock of each new situation.
+Now I can quietly take stock of each new situation.
 I more readily notice people like me and other overlooked folks.
 What can they teach me?
-Calmer, quieter, and no longer constantly seeking the spotlight, I find I have nothing to prove.
+Calmer, quieter, no longer constantly seeking the spotlight, I find I have nothing to prove.
 I can simply be.
 Isn’t this peacefulness what I longed for in my earlier years?
-How can I use it now to do the kinds of things I couldn’t accomplish with energy and verve in my younger life?

 This is my heart’s new work—part of it, anyway.
-The rest is encompassed in my own six-word story:
+MUch of the rest is encompassed in my own six-word story:

 Forgiveness begets peace.